okhlybov/vscode-msys2/README.md

 [0.2.0] When switching between the CMakeTools build kits within a single work session, the CMake `cmake.cmakePath` property is not re-evaluated even in spite of the requested command interpolation (`${command:cmake.buildkit.cmake.exe}`, for example).
 As a result, a previous kit's value will be reused.
 In order to synchronize its value, a session restart is required.
 On the contrary, a generator tool specified by the `cmake.configureSettings` property gets updated correctly.

 [0.9.0] The extension's Clang configuration provides support for the FORTRAN language but the MSYS2 project is yet to roll out the Flang compiler.

+[0.9.1] No out-of-the-box CppTools integration for VSCodium & friends.
+Some optional extensions are also missing.